Self-paced

 Coefficient of determination: 0.959714925174946

 The lower the RMSE value, the better the model.
 A perfect model (a hypothetical model that can always predict the exact expected value) would have a value for this metric of 0.
 We observe that there is a slippage of 37 million, so we could understand that it is very bad.
-If we rely on the R2R^2 value, we observe that it is 95%, a very high value, then 95% of the data are explained by the model, so it is satisfactory.
+If we rely on the R2R^2 value, we observe that it is 95%, a very high value, and then 95% of the data is explained by the model, so it is satisfactory.

 Step 4: Optimization of results